 These and similar systems held the field until the 1970's, when they were displaced by fully electronic ones.
 Although they showed evidence of considerable design and manufacturing skill, they all suffered from a major shortcoming - they only captured one setting at a time.
 In other words they only had a single memory level.
 To provide any more using electromechanical methods would have been unthinkable.
 The introduction of electronic memories did away with this problem at a stroke.
 However the old systems were eminently maintainable and repairable, and that in Compton's organ of 1937 at Southampton's Guildhall has recently been refurbished after nearly 75 years' service.
 No electronic system can possibly compete with this, dominated as they are by limited life partly due to rapid obsolescence.

 This article was written so that details of these old and fascinating systems are documented before the limited information now available slips away for ever.

 Grateful thanks are due to HWS Associates and particularly to Lucien Nunes for information on the refurbishment of the Compton organ in the Guildhall, Southampton.
-Also to Kimber-Allen UK Ltd for permission to reproduce material from their catalogue.
-I am also indebted to John Norman for much information relating to the Hill, Norman and Beard capture system.
+In addition, it was a great pleasure to receive much detailed information from Colin Mitchell concerning the key players who contributed to the design and manufacture of the Compton system.
+I am also indebted to John Norman for much information relating to the Hill, Norman and Beard system.
+Finally, thanks to Kimber-Allen UK Ltd for permission to reproduce material from their catalogue.